 Look forward a few years; I’m lucky enough to have been given the opportunity to continue my career at the University of Oregon.

-My mom has worked at a photography studio since before I could remember, and I always thought it was neat that she worked with cameras, but I never thought twice about picking up a camera myself.
+My mom worked at a photography studio since before I could remember, I always thought it was neat that she worked with cameras, but I never thought twice about picking one up myself.
 I started taking (really bad) pictures in high school and even though the first few thousand pictures I cranked out were terrible, I kept up photography as a hobby.
 As I took more and more photos throughout the years, believe it or not, the quality got better!

 Look forward a few years; I’ve taken thousands and thousands of pictures and now they’re the focal point of my portfolio.